mattcarlotta/nvi/README.md

 ## Scanning for ENV keys

-`-s`, `--scan` or just `scan` walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.
+`-s`, `--scan` or just `scan` followed by one or many file `ext`, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.

 > [!IMPORTANT]
 > An environment-variable will be detected by *how it's accessed* and not by how it's spelled (indepedent of its casing, prefix, or suffix).
 That said, ideally, ENVs should be UPPERCASE_SNAKE_CASE.